SWAM Canada

 Swimming With A Mission (SWAM) Canada, previously SwimAbility Canada (2016–2018) and Making Waves Canada (2009–2016), is a Canadian not-for-profit organization whose mission is to improve the lives of children with disabilities through private, low-cost, and adapted swimming and water safety instruction.

 Scope of activities

-The organization's mandate is to provide services to children left behind by typical swimming lesson organizations.
-Programming is provided via SwimAbility chapter intermediaries which have their own management committees.
+The organization's mandate is to provide services to children left behind by typical organizations that provide swimming lessons.
+Programming is provided via SwimAbility's chapter intermediaries which have their own management committees.
 Since 2009, the organization has established itself in cities across the country and now offers over 9000 lessons per year.
 SwimAbility Canada partners with NGOs around the world, sending trained instructors to develop swimming curricula and to increase awareness of and support for persons with disabilities.
 The second Annual General Meeting was held on June 22, 2014, at the University of Toronto.

 Affiliated chapters

-SwimAbility Canada currently oversees the following 15 chapters:
+SWAM currently oversees the following 15 chapters: